ardaku/fonterator/README.md

 * Load TTF fonts and font collections.
 * Load some OTF fonts and font collections.
 * Automatic kerning and font layout.
-* Supports both horizontal and vertical text layout.
+* Horizontal and vertical text layout.
+* Left-to-right and right-to-left text layout.

 **fonterator**'s planned features:
 * Support OpenType formatted fonts that are not just TrueType fonts (OpenType is